kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-`kubectl apply -V8` can help identify what type of apply is used.
-Also checking the presence of the last applied annotation on the cluster resource indicates whether the resource was client-side or server-side applied.
+`kubectl apply -V8` can help identify what type of apply is used, or the output of the command when applying ("resource has been server-side applied").

 ###### How can someone using this feature know that it is working for their instance?